In 2011, I bought the domain name frugalfarmwife.com. My grand plan was to create a coupon blog.

 I found out pretty quickly that coupon blogging wasn’t for me, but since I had the name, and the blog all set up, I ran with it.

 It’s safe to say that blog has evolved over the years, but one thing that hasn’t changed is the word “frugal”.

 That word has affected me in ways I could never have foreseen.
-When you use the word frugal, people want to brand you as the person who never spends money, and when you do, they’re disappointed in you.
+When you use the word frugal, people want to brand you as a person who never spends money, and when you do, they’re disappointed in you.

-But “frugal” means you save money, you don’t spend frivolously, you think and strategize before you purchase something.
+But “frugal” means you save money, you don’t spend frivolously, and you think and strategize before you purchase something.